steinwurf/kodo-rlnc-go/README.rst

         "github.com/steinwurf/kodo-rlnc-go"
     )

-When using kodo-rlnc-go as a dependency in your project, the Prerequisites has to be fulfilled before your project can be built.
+When using kodo-rlnc-go as a dependency in your project, the directions in `Prerequisites`_ needs to be followed before your project can be built.

 Running the tests
 -----------------